 The current Clarendon project, funded jointly by English Heritage and the Clarendon Park Estate, began with work on the overgrown and 'lost' ruins of the royal palace.
 In recent years, work has focussed on the parkscape surrounding the medieval palace and Clarendon Forest beyond.
-Some consolidation and display of the ruins themselves has taken place, of which part of the east wall of the Great Hall now stands out among much flint-walling, with interiors of rooms gravelled and vegetation managed by volunteers and llamas.
+Some consolidation and display of the ruins themselves has taken place, such as part of the east wall of the Great Hall (photo top), with interiors of rooms gravelled and vegetation managed by volunteers and llamas (photo left).

 Recent work has served to train undergraduates and MA students in fieldwork skills (drawing, fieldwalking, finds work, geophysics, recording of buildings and earthworks, shovel-pit testing etc).
 Postgraduate studies at both MA and PhD level have involved documentary research and field archaeology at Clarendon.
 In addition to these traditional approaches to prehistoric, Roman and later landscape archaeology, the most up-to-date scientific analyses have been carried out on aspects of the Clarendon material remains.
 Dendrochronology has shown that timber built into the roofs of standing buildings began life in 1218, soon after Magna Carta, and was incorporated into the roof of a house before 1350; luminescence brick dating has been pioneered at the palace site and elsewhere at Clarendon, and imported ceramics have been identified.